ronellsicat/DxR/README.md

 ## Set-up

 First, import the DxR package (DxR.unitypackage found in the top-level directory) into your Unity3D project.
 Then follow Microsoft's initial set-up instructions [here](https://developer.microsoft.com/en-us/windows/mixed-reality/unity_development_overview).
 Then follow the steps below depending on your target xR system.
+Instead of starting from scratch, you can opt to use a template scene (template.unity) that you can find in the DxRExamples folder.

 ### VR Debugging (Immersive Headsets or IHMD)
 1. Make sure your Target Device (under File -> Build Settings) is set to "Any Device".